shubhamkhandal/Hulluu/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+Create .env.local in root folder and inside this create your apl key or paste api key.
+For example:- API_KEY = 123tyui789oijhb96345ijhvgh

 ## Learn More

 To learn more about Next.js, take a look at the following resources: